P-p-H-d/mlib/README.md

 ##### void name\_get\_str(string\_t str, const name\_t list, bool append)

-Generate a string representation of the list 'list' and set 'str' to this representation (if 'append' is false) or append 'str' with this representation (if 'append' is true).
+Set 'str' to the formatted string representation of the list 'list' (if 'append' is false) or append 'str' with this representation (if 'append' is true).
 This method is only defined if the type of the element defines a GET\_STR method itself.

 ##### bool name\_parse\_str(name\_t list, const char str[], const char **endp)

-Parse the string 'str' that is assumed to be a string representation of a list and set 'list' to this representation.
+Parse the formatted string 'str', that is assumed to be a string representation of a list and set 'list' to this representation.
 This method is only defined if the type of the element defines a PARSE\_STR & INIT methods itself.
 It returns true if success, false otherwise.